 Development of Remote Patient Monitoring Software

-The Customer is a US-based provider of healthcare solutions with development centers in Israel and Belarus.
+The Customer is a US-based provider of healthcare solutions with development centers in Middle East.

 The Customer wanted to deliver a sophisticated remote patient monitoring solution for clinics of North America.
 The solution should help to improve medical staff performance, avoid routine visits, and increase the quality of care.